dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-collectionview)

-The .NET Multi-platform App UI (.NET MAUI) `CollectionView` includes the following properties that define the data to be displayed, and its appearance:
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CollectionView> includes the following properties that define the data to be displayed, and its appearance:

 - `ItemsSource`, of type `IEnumerable`, specifies the collection of items to be displayed, and has a default value of `null`.
 - `ItemTemplate`, of type `DataTemplate`, specifies the template to apply to each item in the collection of items to be displayed.

 These properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.

-`CollectionView` defines a `ItemsUpdatingScrollMode` property that represents the scrolling behavior of the `CollectionView` when new items are added to it.
+<xref:Microsoft.Maui.Controls.CollectionView> defines a `ItemsUpdatingScrollMode` property that represents the scrolling behavior of the <xref:Microsoft.Maui.Controls.CollectionView> when new items are added to it.
 For more information about this property, see [Control scroll position when new items are added](scrolling.md#control-scroll-position-when-new-items-are-added).

-`CollectionView` supports incremental data virtualization as the user scrolls.
+<xref:Microsoft.Maui.Controls.CollectionView> supports incremental data virtualization as the user scrolls.
 For more information, see [Load data incrementally](#load-data-incrementally).

 ## Populate a CollectionView with data

-A `CollectionView` is populated with data by setting its `ItemsSource` property to any collection that implements `IEnumerable`.
-By default, `CollectionView` displays items in a vertical list.
+A <xref:Microsoft.Maui.Controls.CollectionView> is populated with data by setting its `ItemsSource` property to any collection that implements `IEnumerable`.
+By default, <xref:Microsoft.Maui.Controls.CollectionView> displays items in a vertical list.

 > [!IMPORTANT]
-> If the `CollectionView` is required to refresh as items are added, removed, or changed in the underlying collection, the underlying collection should be an `IEnumerable` collection that sends property change notifications, such as `ObservableCollection`.
+> If the <xref:Microsoft.Maui.Controls.CollectionView> is required to refresh as items are added, removed, or changed in the underlying collection, the underlying collection should be an `IEnumerable` collection that sends property change notifications, such as `ObservableCollection`.

-`CollectionView` can be populated with data by using data binding to bind its `ItemsSource` property to an `IEnumerable` collection.
+<xref:Microsoft.Maui.Controls.CollectionView> can be populated with data by using data binding to bind its `ItemsSource` property to an `IEnumerable` collection.
 In XAML, this is achieved with the `Binding` markup extension:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}" />